CBT BQM-1BR

 The BQM-1BR was a Brazilian unmanned aerial vehicle designed and built locally by Companhia Brasileira de Tratores for several kinds of sensing roles.

 Design and development

 The BQM-1 BR was the first remotely controlled vehicle built in Brazil by the Companhia Brasileira de Tratores (CBT) in partnership with the Department of Aerospace Science and Technology.
 It was developed for military and civilian use, with versions for reconnaissance, attack, and crop-dusting.
 The wings had 3° dihedral.
-4° of incidence, and were swept 33° over most of the span, increasing to 55" the root.
-Conventional semi-monocoque fuselage, circular root cross-section.
-Fixed incidence caudal plane cantilever, with 5°.dihedral and 30° leading edge sweep.
-It used a turbojet engine produced nationally by CBT, mounted in a nacelle on top of the rear fuselage at the base of the fin.
+4° of incidence, and were swept 33° over most of the span, increasing to 55" at the root.
+It was built using a conventional semi-monocoque fuselage, with circular root cross-section, fixed incidence caudal plane cantilever, with 5°.dihedral and 30° leading edge sweep.
+It used a turbojet engine produced nationally by CBT, mounted in a nacelle on top of the rear fuselage, serving as the base of its horizontal stabilizing fin.

 A first batch of 20 units of this model were planned by the Brazilian Air Force.
 However, due to economic and political factors in Brazil, the project was abandoned.